kovorobyev/rsschool-cv/cv.md

 ### Contacts
 **email:** kovorobyev@gmail.com\
-**telegram, discord:** kovorobyev
+**telegram, discord:** kovorobyev\
 **github:** https://github.com/kovorobyev/

 ### About
-I'm a developing frontend developer which is experienced in biology science, patenting inventions as well as photo and film making and retouching processes.
+I'm a developing front-end developer which is experienced in biology science, patenting inventions as well as photo and film making and retouching processes.

 ### Skills
 IT: